cs194-126/lab3/README.md

 git clone --recursive https://github.com/cs194-126/lab3.git
 ```

-> **Note**: Don't plug in the Nucleo backwards.
-The micro-USB port should be
-> facing to your left.
-See the picture at the top of this lab document for more
-> details.

-When you have flashed the code onto the Nucleo, you should
+When you have flashed the code onto the Nucleo, you should see the LEDs react
+when you push the button.

 > **Note**: the LEDs turn on when the pin is driven low (since the GPIO is
 > connected to the ground side of the LED) and the switch goes to 0 when it is